Updated 10 April 2025

 Clear up communication

-Get clear on whether pet parents would like updates during the sit.
-Find out if a daily update will do or if you would you both like to use the app to share as many pet pictures as possible.
+Get clear on whether pet parents would like updates during the sit and if so, how.
+Find out if a daily update will do or if you would both like to use the app to share as many pet pictures as possible.

 It’s important to know what the owner’s expectations are in regards to communication before starting a new house and pet sitting assignment.